demisto/content/Packs/EWS/Integrations/SecurityAndCompliance/README.md

 7. Click **Done**.

 The username and password for the user which you intend to use for the investigation will need to be added to the *UPN/Email* and *Delegated Password* fields of the integration instance configuration.

+Certificate Based Authentication supports only certain cmdlets which do not require delegated access.
+The commands which require delegated access are:
+- ***o365-sc-start-search***
+- ***o365-sc-new-search-action***
+- ***o365-sc-get-search-action***

+Please note: The use of Username and Password is not indicative of the use of basic authentication.
+The PowerShell session uses modern authentication as noted [here](https://learn.microsoft.com/en-us/powershell/exchange/connect-to-scc-powershell?view=exchange-ps#connect-to-security--compliance-powershell-without-a-login-prompt-unattended-scripts).
+>The following example also connects without a login prompt, but the credentials are stored locally, so this method is not secure.
+Consider using this method only for brief testing purposes.

+Because the session which the integration uses is containerized, the notification provided by Microsoft is not applicable in this use-case.

 ### Creating a Certificate